Malkom/Rush_MERN/README.md

 Realization of a MicroBlog site, Twitter like.

-Released with Céline Cossez: https://github.com/Nicole-Zessec
+Realized with Céline Cossez: https://github.com/Nicole-Zessec